 Patagonia glaciers are a tourist attraction for many.
 The Los Glaciares National Park is located in the southwest of the Province of Santa Cruz.
-A blanket of ice covers this protected area of 600,000 hectares.
+A blanket of ice covers this protected area of around 1.4 million acres.

 A unique experience is walking on the glaciers or to see the front of another great glacier, the Upsala from Lake Argentino.

 In 1981 UNESCO declared the Los Glaciares National Park a World Heritage Site.

 Getting There: El Calafate